cosmos-gaians/cosmos-sdk/blog.md

 - The Cosmos Community Group on Key Management: https://github.com/cosmos-cg-key-management
 - CosmWasm (Cosmos Community Group on WebAssembly (WASM) integration): https://github.com/cosmwasm

-Up until now most development on Cosmos SDK has happened directly from the Cosmos team, albeit with quite a large number of contributions from different community groups.
-The idea of a community group or working group is to create a space where members of different organizations can collaborate on common problems without the ownership of the process falling within either organization.
-For these community groups, we have setup a simple structure involving a dedicated GitHub organization and a telegram channel for live discussion.
-Possibly this model can be replicated for other similar community efforts.
+Until now most development on Cosmos SDK has happened directly via the Cosmos team, albeit with quite a large number of contributions from different community groups.
+The idea of a community group or working group is to create a space where members of different organizations can collaborate on common problems without the ownership of the process falling under either organization.
+For these community groups, we have created a simple structure involving a dedicated GitHub organization and a telegram channel for live discussion.
+Possibly this model can be replicated for other community efforts.

-We welcome community members interested in getting these features to production-level to join these groups and collaborate, and we hope these contributions bring long-lasting benefits to the community.
+We welcome community members interested in getting these features into production to join these groups and collaborate.
+As a near-term goal, Regen Network is intending to deploy at least the key management functionality described above to its live [regen-test-1001 testnet](https://github.com/regen-network/testnets), also as a test of this [live upgrade PR](https://github.com/cosmos/cosmos-sdk/pull/4233).
+We hope these contributions bring long-lasting benefit to the community and are useful to many projects.